-Understanding the components and best practices of the previous DEA grant programs is critical.
 Applicants are required to demonstrate knowledge, experience, and the capacity to provide services to the target population.
-Applicants must demonstrate that the WIOA resources awarded under this SFP will be dedicated to serving the needs of PWD.
+Refer to previous ELL grant programs and other IET models for best practices.
+Special focus should be placed on job placement services that ensure employment in a high quality job that allows for upward mobility.
+Applicants must demonstrate that the WIOA resources awarded under this SFP will be dedicated to serving the needs of ELLs.
 Applicants must clearly describe their capability to conduct and administer a federally funded project, including the ability to collect and report financial and participant data as required.
 Applicants must be aware of the state and federal disability laws and procedures for ensuring universal access.
 Applicants must also be willing to adhere to the various assurances and certifications by which all the WIOA subrecipients must abide.